-When we think about the importance of diversity and inclusion in communication today, we typically consider factors like race, ethnicity, age and gender.
+When we think about the importance of diversity and inclusion in communication today, we typically consider factors like race, ethnicity, age, and gender.
 Yet one puzzle piece often remains glaringly absent from this picture: diversity in body size.
-Marketing and promotion materials in general tend to overlook people in higher-weight bodies, but the omission may be most striking when it come to the language and images we use to convey health messages.
+Marketing and promotion materials, in general, tend to overlook people in higher-weight bodies, but the omission may be most striking when it come to the language and images we use to convey health messages.

 Whether you work in the food, fitness or healthcare industry, it’s wise to consider breaking away from the outdated, yet still pervasive, skinny-equals-healthy mentality.
 Indeed, the nutrition landscape is already starting to change.
-Though it remains a new and contested concept, the Health at Every Size movement is gaining momentum among credentialed influencers, and word from FNCE 2019 is dietitians are increasingly talking about wellness over weight.
+Though it remains a new and contested concept, the Health at Every Size movement is gaining momentum among credentialed influencers, and word from FNCE 2019 is dietitians are increasingly talking about wellness overweight.

-Not only does a myopic focus on thinness fly in the face of emerging research – data show, for example, that typical dieting thoughts and behaviors can paradoxically lead to weight gain– it also implicitly excludes the roughly 70% of Americans living in larger bodies, reinforcing the message that healthy spaces, services and products are reserved for a privileged few and ostracizing would-be clients and consumers.
+Not only does a myopic focus on thinness fly in the face of emerging research – data show, for example, that typical dieting thoughts and behaviors can paradoxically lead to weight gain– it also implicitly excludes the roughly 70% of Americans living in larger bodies, reinforcing the message that healthy spaces, services, and products are reserved for a privileged few and ostracizing would-be clients and consumers.

 To ensure a more modern and inclusive approach to wellness communications, consider the following strategies: